saurabh-dighe/kubernetes/README.md

 ```
     It can created in 2 ways :
         1) Imperative    ( Not a suggested way : using kubectl commands )
-        2) Declarative   ( Suggested way : Version Controller and we use YAML )
+        2) Declarative   ( Suggested way : Version Controller and we use YAML manifest file)
 ```

-### How can we authenticat to kubernetes cluster ?
+### How can we authenticate to kubernetes cluster ?

 ```
     $ aws eks update-kubeconfig --name clusterName